 For a list of the complete basic skills of amigurumi along with video tutorials for each, read my blog post here.

 This tutorial is also accompanied by a written pattern, so if you want to practice reading a written pattern so that you can follow those later on, it’s a great video for that as well.

-I love how adorable this totoro is and the video also includes written instructions in captions so that you can get used to crochet abbreviations that are commonly used in patterns.
+I love how adorable this mini cactus is and the video also includes written instructions in captions so that you can get used to crochet abbreviations that are commonly used in patterns.

 3. Baby octopus

 These adorable baby octopi are super cute and insanely easy.
 If you can make a ball, you can make these octopi!
 Jade at Sweet Softies includes detailed step by step instructions to make the bottom part of these little sea critters, so it’s an extremely beginner friendly pattern (there’s even a video!)